mrd0x/secblog/src/pages/bypass-static-detection-windows-defender/index.md

 If you look carefully you'd notice 2 differences.

 1. The signature (hash) of the file changed
-2. The detection rate went down which means some AV vendors simply created a signature of the the original binary and just blacklisted that.
+2. The detection rate went down which means some AV vendors simply created a signature of the the original binary and blacklisted that.

 # Easy Wins